-Standard Yes No Standard 1.1.
+Compliance Standard Yes No Standard 1.1.
 The study program mission is in compliance with the overall X mission statement of the institution.
 Standard 1.2.
 Relevant academic and professional advice is considered when X defining the intended learning outcomes which are consistent with the National Qualifications Framework and the Framework for Qualifications of the European Higher Education Area.
 Standard 1.3.
 The study program has a well-defined overarching didactic and X research concept.

 Standard 1.4.
 There are formal policies, guidelines and regulations dealing X with recurring procedural or academic issues.
 These are made publicly available to all staff and students.
 Standard 1.5.
 All staff and students comply with the internal regulations X relating to ethical conduct in research, teaching, assessment in all academic and administrative activities.
 Standard 1.6.
 All policies, regulations, terms of reference and statements of X responsibility relating to the management and delivery of the program are reviewed at least once every two years and amended as required in the light of changing circumstances.

-Compliance level: partially compliant
+Compliance level: substantially compliant

-- 1. Remains with the name of Master in Science in Physiotherapy in order not to create any confusion with the medical doctor in Sports Medicine. - 2.
-Make the program more research-based and make explicit what kind of research concepts the program has chosen to realize the nexus between teaching and research and community service learning(Healy 2005).
-Give enough assignments with immediate feedback in order to give evidence that learning has taken place at the correct level according to the Dublin descriptors used in the EHEA. - 3.
+- 1. Make the program more research-based and make explicit what kind of research concepts the program has chosen to realize the nexus between teaching and research and community service learning (Healy 2005).
+Give enough assignments in order to give evidence that learning has taken place at the correct level according to the Dublin descriptors used in the EHEA. - 2.
 Make the didactic concept more explicit.
 Especially the methodology of steering the learning process with well defined learning outcomes has to be better explained to students and implemented fully for each course, for each lesson.
-Use the existing international competences frameworks of Physiotherapy to align and make the patchwork in a table of alignment with defined learning outcomes of courses with the competence framework.

-- 4. Define the learning outcomes per course aligned with international competence based learning outcomes and on higher levels of Bloom and align the teaching and learning activities better with the learning outcomes to reach the standards of the EQF. - 5.
+Use the existing international competences frameworks of Physiotherapy to align and make the patchwork in a table of alignment with defined learning outcomes of courses with the competence framework. - 3.
+Define the learning outcomes per course on higher levels of Bloom and align the teaching and learning activities better with the learning outcomes to reach the standards of the EQF. - 4.
 Use more different methods of assessment and check the alignment with the learning outcomes and the teaching and learning activities.
-(Biggs) - 6.
-Create in the program more teaching and learning activities where students can "integrate" knowledge, skills and attitude into competences and assess on competence level. - 7.
-Try to realize transformational learning by strengthening the nexus between teaching, research and services to society for all students - 8.
-Need for more internationalisation by creation of more international exchange opportunities for students and staff. - 9.
-Need for enhancement of students engagement in research and social initiatives. - 10.
-Need to strengthen the input and commitment of stakeholders - 11.
-Need for more public communication about the vision and the mission of the institution. - 12.
-Create more information channels for policies, guidelines and regulations and install procedures to check if staff adheres to those policies, guidelines and regulations. - 13.
+(Biggs) - 5.
+Create in the program more teaching and learning activities where students can "integrate" knowledge, skills and attitude into competences and assess on competence level. - 6.
+Try to realize transformational learning by strengthening the nexus between teaching, research and services to society for all students

+- 7. Need for more internationalisation by creation of more international exchange opportunities for students and staff. - 8.
+Need for enhancement of students engagement in research and social initiatives. - 9.
+Need to strengthen the input and commitment of stakeholders - 10.
+Need for more public communication about the vision and the mission of the institution. - 11.
+Create more information channels for policies, guidelines and regulations and install procedures to check if staff adheres to those policies, guidelines and regulations. - 12.
 The expert team advises to install a formal policy at the end of each academic year to revise the programme according to the data of quality assurance and according to necessary updates the relevance of all courses (content), to evaluate coherence and integration (knowledge, skills, competences) horizontal and vertical by defining necessary prerequisites for the most important courses and to evaluate alignment of learning outcomes, assessment and teaching and learning outcomes for each course and at programme level.
-Define per semester the evolution in competences of the individual student in order to inform them about their growth in competences over the traject of learning in a way they can take full responsibility of their learning processes..
+Define per semester the evolution in competences of the individual student in order to inform them about their growth in competences over the traject of learning in a way they can take full responsibility of their learning processes.